alexgrejuc/filesharer/README.md

 # Listing of Scripts

-The following bash scripts may be useful for evaluation the application, although they are not necessary for doing so:
+The following bash scripts may be useful for locally evaluating the application, although they are not necessary for doing so:

 1. [setup.sh](setup.sh) - creates the working-directory structure (without the gitkeep directory).
 2. [test/test.sh](test/test.sh) - runs the app in typical workflows.